 Launch Akregator on Ubuntu

 Akregator launches from the application menu on GNOME and other Ubuntu desktops once a graphical login is active.
-If you want the tightest integration with Kontact and KDE widgets, install KDE Plasma on Ubuntu first.
+KDE Plasma is not required, but install KDE Plasma on Ubuntu if you want tighter integration with Kontact, KDE wallet prompts, and KDE widgets.

 Launch Repository-installed Akregator on Ubuntu